Quick Answer

 No — but it’s strictly regulated.

-• You clearly own all rights to melodies, vocals, and sounds
+You clearly own all rights to melodies, vocals, and sounds, and can provide legal documentation of your commercial tier subscription to the AI tools used.

 Pure “prompt-only” AI music is the main target.